 To make it possible to prepare this report, the board of directors dedicates one item of its agenda to a debate on its operations at least once a year, during one of its meetings.
-The lead independent director oversees the appraisal, with the help of an outside consultant, if necessary.
-It includes an appraisal of the actual contribution to the board's work of each director.
+The vice-chairman of the board of directors oversees the appraisal, with the help of an outside consultant, if necessary.
+It includes an appraisal of the actual contribution to the board's work of each director who has served for at least one fiscal year.
+It gives rise to an individual report by the vice-chairman.